-Northland’s Nick Lindner demonstrates how to master jig drop speed.
+Northland’s Nick Lindner demonstrates how to master speed control with a jigs drop speed.

 BEMIDJI, Minn.
 (April 13, 2021) – Not often is the whole of fish caught evenly distributed amongst the boat.
 Typically, someone has the edge.
 Secret color?
 Maybe.
 Pure luck?
 Unlikely.
 Modifying presentations to the fondness of the fish?
 That’s the one.